Getting Started with Meta XR Simulator

 - Click VR Preview to launch the Meta XR Simulator.

-By default Unreal sets
+By default, Unreal sets

-Run Under One Process as True and
+Run Under One Process and

-- Tracking Drift: Occasionally, the simulated tracking may drift or exhibit jitter.
-Restarting the MetaXR Simulator often resolves this.
+- Tracking drift: The simulated tracking may occasionally drift or exhibit jitter.
+Restart the Meta XR Simulator to resolve this.